 Falanghina

-Today, producers still make small amounts in the original appellation called Falerno del Massico.
+Today, producers still make small amounts in the original appellation Falerno del Massico.
 Falanghina also grows just west of Naples around the Campo Flegrei volcano.
 Additionally, winemakers on the Amalfi Coast typically blend Falanghina with Biancolella.

 Coda di Volpe